ige-calcul/public-docs/docs/clusters/Tools/vscode.md

 # Vscode on Gricad

+Visual Studio Code (or VSCODE) is a free, cross-platform code editor that integrates many features and allows you to integrate new ones thanks to a large catalog of plugins.

+First install Vscode by the following this[link](https://code.visualstudio.com/)

-Run vscode directly on cluster frontend or a cluster node
+This doc will explain how to Run vscode directly on cluster frontend or a cluster , this is for Gricad, but can be applied to any other cluster

 Install the [Remote SSH extension](https://code.visualstudio.com/docs/remote/ssh).
 Ensure you have set up your `$HOME/.ssh/config` file and ssh keys so you can access dahu without any password.
 See [SSH-keys](../Gricad/dahu.md) for details.